Search

 Which software should I buy?

 Your initial software expense should be minimal.
-For example, we require that all students install anti-virus/malware software and no-cost options exist for both the Windows and Mac platforms.
+For example, we require that all students install anti-virus/malware software.
+No-cost options exist for both the Windows and Mac platforms.